Implications for cosmology from Ground-based Cosmic Microwave Background observations

 \subsection{Reionization optical depth}

 Since the average observed CMB power spectrum amplitude scales with the parameter combination $A_s e^{-2\tau}$, there is a strong degeneracy between $A_s$ and $\tau$.
+It is also the case for GCMB, as shown in Fig.~\ref{fig:tau}.
 The reionization occurred at around $z\sim 10$, and then the large-scale anisotropies in polarization are sensitive to $\tau$.
-Unfortunately, in GCMB data, the 9-binned EE spectrum from each of three maps of BICEP2/Keck Array over the multipole range $50<\ell<300$ and the E-mode polarization spectrum of SPTpol over the multipole range $50<\ell<8000$ are not so useful to constrain the optical depth $\tau$.
-Therefore, GCMB itself cannot provide a good constraint on the optical depth, namely \m \tau<0.0437 \n at $68\%$ CL, which is still consistent with the optical depth constrained by the large-scale polarization measurements from final Planck release.
+Unfortunately, in GCMB data, the E-mode polarization spectrum of SPTpol over the multipole range $50<\ell<8000$ are not so useful to significantly constrain the optical depth $\tau$.
+Therefore, GCMB itself cannot provide a good constraint on the optical depth, namely \m \tau<0.0807 \n at $95\%$ CL, which is still consistent with the optical depth constrained by the large-scale polarization measurements from final Planck release.